Johnson Beharry: Post-active military service

 On 30 April 2010 Beharry visited Duke of York's Royal Military School to take the salute at parade and to present the Baroness Thatcher Sword of Honour to the JUO of the winning Guard at Drill Competition.
 The Sword of Honour was first presented by Baroness Thatcher the previous year.
 He took time to talk to pupils on parade and visited the boys of Roberts House.

 On 1 June 2012 Beharry was promoted to corporal and transferred to a public relations role with the Household Division.
 He therefore held the appointment of lance sergeant, as do all corporals serving in the Household Division.

 On 30 June 2012 Beharry carried the torch for the 2012 Summer Olympics through the National Memorial Arboretum in Alrewas.

 In addition to still serving in the army within the London District, he is now very active with his charitable foundation set up on 5 September 2014.
 The JBVC Foundation supports youths in getting away from gang culture and helps rehabilitate former offenders, helping with training and getting them into sustainable employment in the future.

 He was part of the delegation receiving the then-Prince of Wales and Duchess of Cornwall during their 2019 royal visit to Grenada, where he spoke of the royal family’s important and unifying role.
 He also defended the royal family against accusations of racism by Meghan, Duchess of Sussex in 2021 after her and Prince Harry’s interview with Operah Winfrey.

-At the 2022 State Funeral of Elizabeth II Beharry pushed the wheelchair of Captain Keith Payne, VC, AM.
+At the 2022 State Funeral of Elizabeth II Beharry pushed the wheelchair of Warrant Officer Class 2 Keith Payne, VC, AM.

-His current rank as of March 2024 is Warrant Officer Class 2 (Sergeant-Major).
+His current rank as of March 2024 is Warrant Officer Class 1 (Sergeant-Major).

 At the Coronation of Charles III and Camilla, Beharry was the Standard-Bearer for Grenada in the procession of Commonwealth officials.